coala/documentation/Developers/External_Bears.rst

     }

 13. After building the executable it has to be added to the ``PATH`` env variable.
-It is possible to modify the wrapper and give there the full path.
+It is possible to modify the wrapper and give it the full path.
 Add the current directory to the ``PATH`` like so:

 ::